-'''

-Grammar: category <string> { <string>; ... }; // may occur multiple times
+Grammar: category <string> { <string>; ... }; // may occur multiple times Blocks: logging client Processing of client requests.

-'''

-Blocks: logging

 The following are the available categories and brief descriptions of the types of log information they contain.
 More categories may be added in future BIND releases.